Nurse puts a band aid on a girl after COVID-19 vaccine

 Vaccination reduces the risks of severe disease and death, and several drugs reduce the risk of disease progression.

-Nurse puts a band aid on a girl after getting her covid vaccine
+Nurse puts a band aid on a girl after COVID-19 vaccine

 Who does it affect?